Fertilizer Numbers – What do the numbers on fertilizer label mean? Why are they important?

 - Cottonseed meal (6-1-1)

 - Blood Meal (13-0-0)

 The best organic sources of phosphoric acid are:

 Organic potash is found in:

 - Ashes of hardwood trees

 The value of the “food” in organic fertilizers varies making it difficult to label them as precisely as synthetic fertilizers.

 Organic mixtures are packaged, but with the approximate nutrient percentage on the bag.

 Any fertilizer can be overused, however.
 Every plant has a saturation point beyond which more fertilizer is bad.

-If you are more interested in long term growth as in the case of shrubs, long-lasting bulbs, and perennials, then use organic.
+If you are more interested in long-term growth as in the case of trees and shrubs, long-lasting bulbs, and perennials, then use organic.